biocatchltd/yellowbox/docs/image_build.rst

     Builds a docker image from a Dockerfile.
 Returns a context manager that optionally deletes the image when it exits.

     :param docker_client: A docker client to use to build the image.
-    :param image_name: The name of the image to build, untagged.
+    :param image_name: The name of the image to build.
+If no tag is provided, the tag "test" will be added to the final image.
     :param remove_image: Whether to remove the image after exiting the context.
     :param file: The file to write build output to.
 Set to ``None`` to disable printing the output, and to enable the spinner.